knowledgejunkie/Project-X/ReadMe.txt

    (C) additional received resource files (e.g. other language files) can be added
-       to the .jar file, later,
-       or you put them into the same folder where the compiled .jar is executed.
+       to the root directory inside the .jar file, later, or you put them into the same folder where the compiled .jar is executed.